 One last question – are you ready?

 As a parent, you should also consider whether you are prepared to have your child participate in a program that fosters independence and helps small children transition into students.
 Some parents are not quite ready to let go.
 Tour the programs that interest you, observe the children engaged in activities, and ask the teachers any questions you have.
 When you’re both ready, enjoy the adventure!

 ESA preschool teachers are experts at giving young children the confidence to explore the world around them.
-To learn more about ESA’s preschool program, contact Lower School Head and Admissions Coordinator Kathleen O’Shaughnessy at [email protected] or 337-993-2263.
+To learn more about ESA’s preschool program, contact Lower School Admissions Coordinator Kathleen O’Shaughnessy at [email protected] or 337-993-2263.